WPMedia/feed-components/blocks/sitemap-section-feature-block/README.md

 - feedPath - path to use to call feed used to display sitemap. default - /arc/outboundfeeds/sitemap/category
 - feedParam - Additional params to add to sitemap request. default - outputType=xml
-- excludeSections - sections to exclude from results -excludeLinks - exclude links from output
+- excludeSections - sections to exclude from results
+- excludeLinks - exclude links from output
 - priority - What is the priority of the sitemap
 - changeFreq - What is the change frequency of the Sitemap